cilium/design-cfps/README.md

 The code and our documentation are the ultimate sources of truth.
 CFPs are merely the starting point for the implementation.

+# Status

+ The status of a CFP indicates where it is in the process.
+The CFP process is as follows:

+ 1. ``Provisional``: All new PRs are given this status.
+This CFP's design has not yet been approved.
+ 2. ``Implementable``: Approved PRs that are merged are given this status.
+Their CFP design has been approved, and now the work can be started to implement them.
+ 3. ``Experimental``: The CFP has been implemented and is now in a 'Beta' state.
+ 4. ``Stable``: The CFP has been implemented, rigororously tested, and is now in a 'GA' state.
+ 5. ``Complete``: All implementation work is complete and has been merged.

+ At any time during the process, the CFP can be given the status of ``Withdrawn`` if it is no longer thought to be viable, or if it is not wanted to be pursued for any other reason.